iHRIS/migration/README.md

  Informations on salary or other benefits as well as additonnal custom fields are managed as extensions.
  3. [Location](https://www.hl7.org/fhir/location.html): Related to facilities and geographic entities.
  4. [Organization](https://www.hl7.org/fhir/organization.html): This includes name of education,training institutuon and associations.
+ 5. [ValueSet](https://www.hl7.org/fhir/valueset.html): This includes data lists such as jobs, cadres, identification types to bind  to other resources.

  Since each iHRIS Manage site is customized based to the user needs,new fields could be added to the standard forms, new forms may be created as well as new list elements.
  You need to retrieve all the fields to you want to export and link them to the existing FHIR resource attribute.
 For the fields that does not match any of the concerned resource